ericmjl/curve-fitting-talk/slides.md

 ---

-# Example: Science & Digital Reality
+# Example: Data Science Storytelling

 <!-- Core idea: we have darwin's finches, use Bayesian hierarchical modelling to write a model that estimates Finch beak dimensions (both wing and beak), and then use QR codes to display this information. -->